-The score distributions were within accepted normality limits (skewness between -1.0 - +1.0).
-Cronbach Alpha coefficients for child and parent scores fell within the reliability criteria required for group and individual comparisons[21] (children: .90 and .97 and parents: .92 and .95 on VQoL_CYP and FVQ_CYP respectively).
+The score distributions were within accepted normality limits (skewness between -1.0 and +1.0).
+Cronbach α coefficients for child and parent scores fell within the reliability criteria required for group and individual comparisons21 (children: 0.90 and 0.97 and parents: 0.92 and 0.95 on VQoL_CYP and FVQ_CYP respectively).

-Child - parent agreement
+Child-parent agreement

-On average, parents rated their children as having significantly poorer VQoL and FV than did children themselves (paired t-tests: p< .001) (Table 2).
-However, the range of child-parent disagreement was wide and in both directions (Table 2, Figure 1).
-Whilst parents tended to both under- and over-estimate their child's VQoL, they consistently underestimated their child's FV ability.
-This directional pattern of discrepancy appeared consistent across the key clinical (e.g. vision level, Figure 2) and socio-demographic variables.
-Furthermore, greater child-parent discrepancy was observed where the parents underestimated rather than overestimated their child (Figure 2), the pattern being particularly prominent in children with VI who rated themselves as having better FV (i.e. lower scores) (Figure 2 [B]).
+On average, parents rated their children as having significantly poorer VQoL and FV than did children themselves (paired t tests: p<0.001) (table 2).
+However, the range of child-parent disagreement was wide and in both directions (table 2, figure 1).
+While parents tended to both underestimate and overestimate their child's VQoL, they consistently underestimated their child's FV ability.
+This directional pattern of discrepancy appeared consistent across the key clinical (eg, vision level, figure 2) and sociodemographic variables.
+Furthermore, greater child-parent discrepancy was observed where the parents underestimated rather than overestimated their child (figure 2), the pattern being particularly prominent in children with VI who rated themselves as having better FV (ie, lower scores) (figure 2, section B).

-ICC's in Table 3 show the variation in magnitude of child-parent agreement by clinical and socio-demographic variables by agreement categories, with average level agreement ranging from 'moderate' to 'good' across the two measures.
+ICCs in table 3 show the variation in magnitude of childparent agreement by clinical and sociodemographic variables by agreement categories, with average level agreement ranging from 'moderate' to 'good' across the two measures.

-There were some notable differences in agreement categories for some characteristics on FVQ_CYP i.e. visually impaired children: 'moderate', severely visually impaired or blind children: 'good'; early VI onset: 'moderate', late VI onset: 'good'; stable VI: 'moderate'; progressive VI: 'good'; more deprived socio-economic background; 'moderate', least deprived background; 'good').
-Equally, such differences were noted also for the VQoL_CYP i.e. girls: 'moderate', boys: 'good'; White British majority ethnic background 'moderate', other ethnic minorities 'good'; more deprived 'good', least deprived 'moderate').
+There were some notable differences in agreement categories for some characteristics on FVQ CYP, that is, visually impaired children: 'moderate', severely visually impaired or blind children: 'good'; early VI onset: 'moderate', late VI onset: 'good'; stable VI: 'moderate', progressive VI: 'good'; more deprived socioeconomic background: 'moderate', least deprived